xmos/lib_tsn/app_avb_lc_demo/doc_quickstart/quickstart.rst

 -----------------------------

 #.
 Log into xmos.com and access `My XMOS` |submenu| `Reference Designs`
 #.
-Request access to the `XMOS AVB Reference Design Software` by clicking the `Request Access` link under `AVB Audio Endpoint`.
+Request access to the `AVB Endpoint Software` by clicking the `Request Access` link under `AVB Audio Endpoint`.
 An email will be sent to your registered email address when access is granted.
 #.
 A `Download` link will appear where the `Request Access` link previously appeared.
 Click and download the firmware zip.